sebastianmart-sketch/mcp-server-side-policy-enforcement/SEP-XXXX-Server-Side-Policy-Enforcement.md

 The server MAY internally support additional states, such as `indeterminate`, `not_applicable` or `error`, but these MUST be mapped to `deny` or another fail-closed result before execution.

-Actor requirements are not decision values.
-They are constraints that must be satisfied before a final decision is produced.
+Actor requirements and approval routing are not decision values.
+They are constraints that must be satisfied before a final decision is enforced.

-For example:
+A policy decision MAY include constraints such as:

 ```json
 {